 Deutsche Bahn's IC buses do not include separate seating classes.
 Instead, all travelers benefit from free WiFi during their journeys.
 There's an "entertainment portal" which provides movies and TV content to consume along the way, air conditioning keeps on-board temperatures pleasant, and the seats are spacious enough to relax.
 There are electrical outlets beside every seat, backrests are adjustable, and there's the option of purchasing a range of snacks and drinks.
 Travelers can take two pieces of hold luggage with them, and items must measure less than 28" x 20" x 12".
 Oversized baggage fees don't apply, so only items keeping to those measurements will be accepted.
 Unfortunately, it's not possible to transport bikes on DB buses, and pets are also not allowed (unless they are guide dogs for blind passengers).
 Each DB bus has a single dedicated wheelchair space, which must be reserved in advance.
 However, folding wheelchairs can be stored in the cabin if travelers are able to sit in conventional spaces.
 It may also be worth noting that on-board toilets are not wheelchair accessible, something to think about before boarding buses to Prague.

-When taking the bus from Munich to Prague, you can choose to depart from bus stations like München, ZOB, Munich, Goeppert Mayer Straße/ Frottmain and Munich, Hauptbahnhof Nord.
-Your route can end in bus stations such as Praha, Hlavní Nádraží, Prague, ÚAN Florenc and Prague, Nádraží Veleslavín.
+When departing from Munich, you have various bus station options to start your route from including München, ZOB, Munich, Goeppert Mayer Straße/ Frottmain and Munich, Hauptbahnhof Nord.
+When arriving in Prague, you can end your journey in bus stations like Praha, Hlavní Nádraží, Prague and Prague, Nádraží Veleslavín.

 Here are some other resources that might have the information you need